 At this stage, the cell will check that all the chromosomes are aligned along the metaphase plate, with their kinetochores correctly attached.
 This helps to ensure sister chromatids are split evenly between the two daughter cells.
 An error in chromosomal alignment or spindle attachment will result in the cell halting further progress until the problem is fixed.

 During this stage, sister chromatids are pulled to opposite ends of the cell.
 The spindle fibres contract, breaking the chromatids at the centromere and moving them to opposite poles of the cell.
 Spindle fibres not attached to chromatids will elongate the cell to prepare it for division.

-In this phase the cell has elongated and is nearly finished dividing.
-Cell-like features begin to reappear such as reformation of two nuclei (one for each cell).
-The chromosomes decondense and the mitotic spindles fibres are broken down.
+In this phase, the cell has elongated and is nearly finished dividing.
+Cell-like features begin to reappear such as the reformation of two nuclei (one for each cell).
+The chromosomes then de-condense and the mitotic spindle fibres are broken down.

 Clinical Relevance – Errors of Mitosis

-Errors in mitosis usually occur during metaphase.
-Usually this is due to misalignment of chromosomes along the metaphase plate or a failure of the mitotic spindles to attach to one of the kinetochores.
-This can result in the daughter cells having unequal distribution of chromosomes, leaving one cell with one too many and the other with one too few.
+Errors in mitosis typically occur during metaphase.
+Usually, this is due to a misalignment of chromosomes along the metaphase plate or a failure of the mitotic spindles to attach to one of the kinetochores.
+This can result in the daughter cells having an unequal distribution of chromosomes, leaving one cell with one too many and the other with one too few.